8 Helpful Uses Of Lavender Essential Oil You Should Learn

 Heals And Protects Against Headaches

-There is proof that lavender can alleviate migraine headaches and keep new headaches from developing.
+It has been proven that lavender can alleviate migraine headaches and keep new ones from developing.
 Put some lavender oil onto your hands, and massage your forehead, temples, and neck to relax the area and relieve any tension.
 This is effective in treating headaches that originate from nervousness, tension, sinus problems, stomach problems, migraines, and general malaise.

 A study in Iran tested 47 people who had migraine headaches.
 The subjects were separated into a case group and a control group.
-The individuals in the case group were instructed to breathe in lavender oil for fifteen minutes, and at the same time, the people in the control group breathed in liquid paraffin.
-At the end of the test, the people in the case group reported that the intensity of their migraines was less.
+The individuals in the case group were instructed to breathe in lavender oil for fifteen minutes, and at the same time, the people in the control group inhaled liquid paraffin.
+At the end of the test, the people in the case group reported that the intensity of their migraines was less compared to the control group.

 Helps With Better Sleep